Although blogging has only been around for a few decades, it has rapidly developed into an incredibly successful industry.

 Pros of blogging with LinkedIn

-If you want to establish yourself as an industry leader, LinkedIn is probably your best choice of blogging platform.
+If you want to establish yourself as an industry leader, LinkedIn is probably your best choice of blogging platform for your needs.

 It’s not only completely free and easy-to-use, but it also helps you get exposure to a broad audience of professionals in no time.